sarahciston/shequalifies/posts/field2-dataIds.md

 >The _Algorithmic History Museum_ was a pop-up exhibition [...] to present fictionalized algorithmic 'solutions' to historical 'problems' [....
 For example,] for slaves to wear bracelets that track their exercise" in order to 'solve' the scenario of enslaved people captured by Dutch traders dying "en route to the Netherlands due to the appaulling living conditions on the vessels in which they were imprisoned. [...]
 The contemporary analogy is that of third parties exploiting for profit the data generated by people wearing digital devices [...] and questions the privacy of these data and coercion to wear them (e.g. by employers or health insurance companies).
 (72)

 >"data selves are more-than-human because they are always more-than-individual and more-than-human" (Lupton 2020, 121).
 "Living with data is a mode of being, making and becoming.
-These data are not inscribed on bodies: they work with and through bodies" (122).
+These data are not inscribed on bodies: they work with and through bodies" (Lupton 2020, 122).

-#### Kember & Zylinska

-"our originary technicity, our way of being-with and emerging-with technology" (Kember and Zylinska , 14)

-"this originary technicity is also an ethical condition."
-(17)

-"Originary technicity can thus be understood as a condition of openness to what is not part of the human, of having to depend on alterity—be it in the form of gods, other humans, fire, or utensils—to fully constitute and actualize one’s being.
-But this imperative to get outside of oneself and to be technical, that is, to bring things forth, to create, is perhaps also an ethical injunction to create well, even if not a condition of ethical behavior."
-(17--18)

-"mediation is the originary process of media emergence, with media being seen as (ongoing) stabilizations of the media flow" (21).

->"mediation can be seen as another term for “life,” for being-in and emerging-with the world.
-This thesis arises out of a body of work rooted in cybernetics and systems theory, whereby the media are understood primarily in terms of an ecology and a dynamic system of relations rather than as a series of discrete objects.
-Yet we also have reservations for some overenthusiastic applications of systemic thinking to the question of mediation.
-This is why a notion of “the cut”—as both a conceptual and material intervention into the “media flow” that has a cultural significance—is important for us in understanding what it means to be mediated, and in taking responsibility for this process, from within the process itself."
-(23)
+Sarah Kember and Joanna Zylinska focus on mediation as the primary way of "being-in and emerging-with the world" (23) and with media objects as but temporary stabilizations of that flow (21), which allows for a more ethical relationship with technology and with each other:

->“From this critical cybernetic perspective, the human is seen as having always been technological, or having always been mediated.
-To put it differently, technology and media are precisely what makes us human. [...] this position allows for a better understanding of what we have posited in this book as the relationality of the world—of which we are part. [...]
-If we do accept that we have indeed always been cyborgs, that we have always been mediated, it will be easier for us to let go of paranoid narratives [...] that see technology as an external other that threatens the human [...].
+>From this critical cybernetic perspective, the human is seen as having always been technological, or having always been mediated.
+To put it differently, technology and media are precisely what makes us human. [...] this position allows for a better understanding of what we have posited in this book as the relationality of the world—--of which we are part. [...]
 All this is not to say that in the universe of complex relations between human and nonhuman beings “anything goes” and that all connections are equally good.
-But seeing ourselves as always already connected, as being part of the system—rather than as masters of the universe to which all beings are inferior—is an important step in developing a more critical and a more responsible relationship to the world, to what we call “man,” “nature,” and “technology.”
-It is also a promise of the emergence of some more productive media relations and media environments.”
-(Kember and Zylinska 2012, 194)
+But seeing ourselves as always already connected, as being part of the system—--rather than as masters of the universe to which all beings are inferior—--is an important step in developing a more critical and a more responsible relationship to the world, to what we call 'man,' 'nature,' and 'technology'.
+It is also a promise of the emergence of some more productive media relations and media environments.
+(194)

-Finn: _methodological tools: process, abstraction, implementation, imagination_

-## Haven't used yet

-#### Wernimont

-These externally programmed constraints mean the devices and their data outputs can "only point in one direction: success or failure in a health paradigm [...] in ways that entirely missed political, environmental, and ethical contexts [...] for activity in favor of ones more supportive of the normalized behavior of affluent American citizens" (Wernimont 2018, 158):

->"**activity monitors can only understand physical activity within a paradigm where the wearer is safe, not responsible for the care of others, and using activity for exercise, not survival" (Wernimont 2018, 158).**

->"the “we” of device wearers are not really building the “we” imagined" (Wernimont 2018, 158)

->"Such mediations thus violently rewrite [...] experiences" (Wernimont 2018, 159)

->"What kinds of stories cannot be told with either a commercial report or even [an] artistic mapping because individuals do not have access to such media, the time to engage it fully, and/or do not have the security to reveal the details of their everyday experience without increasing their risk of domestic or state violence?
-Do we really want a suite of quantifying tools built largely by a long progression of white Christian men to be the dominant media for understanding and living human life?
-Can we imagine other possibilities?"
-(Wernimont 2018, 159)

->"That users might need to take back data about their embodied experience testifies to the degree to which the informational flow has changed, thus positioning the data creator as reader versus author/artist" (Wernimont 2018, 141)

-tie to identity
->"We are not currently ourselves, they claim, but wearable tracking devices, apps, and other so-called lifestyle integrations can help us map a way to find ourselves—out there, in the data.
-Such claims assert that processes of abstraction and surveillance enable self-understanding and fulfillment.
-The good life, they maintain, can be had with the help of a wrist bracelet or clip used to carefully monitor behaviors and behavioral change.
-Such logic may not be especially unusual.
-Meditation is a practice based on self-observation as well.
-But the fact that meaning making is outsourced to corporations suggests a commercialized panopticon embedded in and around bodies and everyday digital practices."
-(Wernimont 2018, 96)
+They call this always-already mediated state "originary technicity" and connect it to our dependence on each other as an ethical imperative: "Originary technicity can thus be understood as a condition of openness to what is not part of the human, of having to depend on alterity [...] to fully constitute and actualize one’s being.
+But this imperative to get outside of oneself and to be technical, that is, to bring things forth, to create, is perhaps also an ethical injunction to create well" (17--18).